 - If the L-DNS can resolve the IP address for the requested FQDN of EAS, it responds to the local DNS resolver with the desired IP address of the local EAS.

-- If the L-DNS cannot resolve the IP address for the requested FQDN of EAS and the L-DNS is not connected to the C-DNS, it responds to the local DNS resolver with DNS Response without including the IP address of EAS or indicating that it could not resolve the FQDN.

 - If the L-DNS cannot resolve the IP address for the requested FQDN of EAS but it is connected to a C-DNS, it communicates with the C-DNS to recursively resolve the EAS IP address.

-c.
-The local DNS resolver receives a DNS Response including empty value:

-- The local DNS resolver forwards the original DNS request (the one that had originally arrived from the UL CL/BP UPF) back to the UL CL/BP UPF.

-- The UL CL/BP UPF forwards the original DNS Request from local DNS resolver to the remote PSA UPF via N9.

 NOTE 6: Option 1 and 2 can be still applicable in Phase 2 if the requested FQDN is not configured to be local routed on the UL CL or the DNS traffic is encrypted.

+NOTE 7: Option 3 can be applied when SMF is configured to know that there is connectivity between local DN and central DN.

 6.22.2.1 Mapping of GPSI from UE IP address